Best whiskey sour recipe, and the ingredients you need

 I love a single malt neat.
 But, I also love whisky cocktails.
 They enhance, and elaborate on, flavour profiles and they can be, frankly, delicious.
+And, they can be a good way to introduce people to whisky (find whisky cocktails for new whisky drinkers here).
 So in this blog I’m going to talk about one of the best whisky cocktails out there: The Whiskey Sour.

 WHAT IS A WHISKEY SOUR?